 As this is a new section, we could switch the roles around and have the letters of the headline appear more “flowing”, and set the images to appear more consistent and rigid, so that we end up with something like this:

-06.Iconic.second Monday Masterclass: Transforming A Generic Template Into A Memorable Design 5
+06.iconic.second Monday Masterclass: Transforming a Generic Template Into a Memorable Design 5

 Switching up the roles of the opposing concepts also helps us to establish a clear difference between the two sections while maintaining visual principal in both.
 Our design concept is becoming clearer and stronger as we progress, moving down the funnel.